dawsonpaul/cv-website/README.md

 - **Real-time Model Switching**: Seamlessly switch between different LLM providers
 - **Technical Debug Interface**: Detailed metrics and debugging for LLM interactions
 - **Responsive Design**: Fully responsive layout that works on all devices
+- **Authentication**: Secure access control for protected areas of the website
+- **Vercel Deployment**: Production-ready deployment with Vercel

 ### Technologies Used